meraki/provisioning-lib/README.md

 ##Overview

-This project is currently focused on building out a collection of methods to facilitate bulk adding or modify administrator accounts.
+This project is currently focused on building out a collection of methods to facilitate bulk adding or modifying administrator accounts.
 Planned goals are to read, format, and post input from .csv files and JSON objects.